 How to Transplant Wisteria Vines

-Cut the vine back to about three feet tall.
-Start digging about 18-24 inches from the stem.
+Cut the vine back to about 3 feet (1 m.) tall.
+Start digging about 18 to 24 inches (46-61 cm.) from the stem.
 To successfully transplant wisteria, you must dig deep.
 Continue digging and prying in a circle around your transplant.

 When you’re ready to transplant wisteria, dig the new hole to twice the size of the root ball.
-Mix the soil from the hole with up to 50% compost or leaf mold to provide the best new home for your transplant.
-Wisteria do best in fertile soil with lots of sun.
+Mix the soil from the hole with up to 50 percent compost or leaf mold to provide the best new home for your transplant.
+Wisteria does best in fertile soil with lots of sun.
 The best time to transplant wisteria is early morning or evening.
 Stake the vine immediately.
 Water well and keep your fingers crossed.